Customize Consent Preferences

 1. The steps may be repeated as many times as necessary until a final accept or reject decision is rendered.

 Frontiers in Ecology and the Environment does not have Associate Editors-in-Chief.
-Decisions about manuscripts are made solely by the Editor-in-Chief.
+Decisions about manuscripts are made solely by the Editor-in-Chief at this stage.